shahchayan9/Blog-App/README.md

 ### Prerequisites

-- Docker installed on your machine.
+- Docker and kind installed on your machine.
+- Kubernetes CLI (`kubectl`) installed.

 ### Clone the Repository